Azure/Azure-Sentinel/Playbooks/AS-AI-Commandline-Analysis/readme.md

 Ensure you select a Playbook name

-Enter the username that you will use for the Azure Sentinel Connector
+Enter the username that you will use for the Microsoft Sentinel Connector
 #
 ### Setting up the Connectors